+Child support modifications are not uncommon.
+Especially, when a person who is paying child support suffers with a disability.
 When a Florida couple with children divorces, the non-custodial parent is usually required to pay child support.
 This is to ensure that the custodial parent has enough money to raise the child.
-The payment amount will be partially based on the non-custodial parent’s income, so anything that reduces a one’s ability to earn may also result in a reduction in the child support obligations.
+The payment amount will be based in part on the non-custodial parent’s income.
+Therefore, anything that reduces their ability to earn can also result in a reduction in the child support obligations.

-Child support modifications can be requested by either parent for a range of reasons.
+Child support modifications may be requested by either parent for a range of reasons.
 For a modification request to be successful, a significant change in circumstances is usually necessary.
-Generally speaking, this involves one parent earning a good deal more or less money.
-A lawyer could explain the exact circumstances where someone may be able to successfully petition for a child support modification and help a client build an argument for their request.
+Generally, this involves one parent earning a good deal more or less money.
+A child support lawyer could explain the exact circumstances where someone may be able to successfully petition for a child support modification and help their client build a solid argument for their request.